 punitive damages, juries, trials, litigation

 Eisenberg, Theodore; Hans, Valerie P.; and Wells, Martin T., "The Relation Between Punitive and Compensatory Awards: Combining Extreme Data with the Mass of Awards" (2006).
 Cornell Law Faculty Publications.
-Paper 52.
+52.